Non-Fungible Tokens for Beginners: Ultimate NFT Guide

 NFT real world use cases

-There are some other use cases for NFTs aside from the ridiculously expensive digital art (the digital artist Beeple once an NFT for $69 million at Christie’s).
+There are some other use cases for NFTs aside from ridiculously expensive digital art (the digital artist Beeple once an NFT for $69 million at Christie’s).

 Let’s start by looking at how NFTs are upgrading the archaic real estate industry.